 This Asset Management Plan (AMP) focuses on Council's infrastructure assets, explains how we manage our infrastructure assets, sets out our 10-year investment into our infrastructure, and discusses the considerations between risk, performance and cost across our asset portfolio.
 It does not include any aspirational programs or projects.
-This AMP has identified a number of unfunded programs, which are not included in our Long Term Financial Plan or AMP funded programs.
-These unfunded programs are highlighted in Option 2 of the Long Term Financial Plan (LTFP).
+This AMP has identified a number of unfunded programs, which are not included in our Long-Term Financial Plan (LTFP) or AMP funded programs without a Special Variation to increase rates (scenario 2 of the LTFP).
+These unfunded programs are included in scenario 3 and partially in scenario 1 of the Long Term Financial Plan (LTFP), both of which rely on funding from a special variation to rates.